Become a VIrginia master naturalist

 • Biogeography of Virginia, including the physiographic regions and their geological and ecological distinctions

-• Basic concepts of geology and soils (including field trip)
+• Basic concepts of geology including field trip)

-• Basic concepts of ecology; biodiversity; non-native, invasive species; biogeography
+• Basic concepts of ecology; biodiversity; non-native and invasive species

 • Fundamentals of weather, climate, climate change